gbdev/gb-asm-tutorial/src/cheatsheet.md

 wCheckSum3:: db
 ```

-When initiating your save data, you'll:
+When initiating your save data, you'll need to
 - enable SRAM access
 - set your checksum bytes
 - give your other variables default values
+- disable SRAM access

 ```rgbasm, linenos